Secret Sharing on Superconcentrator: Preliminaries

-Denote $\alpha(n, n)$ by $\alpha(n)$, which is the one-parameter version of the inverse Ackermann function. \end{definition}
+We denote $\alpha(n, n)$ simply by $\alpha(n)$, which recovers the standard one-parameter inverse Ackermann function. \end{definition}

-In the literature there are many versions of the Ackermann function.
-As far as we know, different versions of the inverse Ackermann functions vary by at most a multiplicative constant factor.
+There exist multiple variants of the Ackermann function in the literature.
+To the best of our knowledge, all reasonable definitions of the inverse Ackermann function differ only by a multiplicative constant factor.

-For showing $\alpha(m, n)$ is well-defined and using it for the construction of unbalanced superconcentrators, we would need the following properties, whose proofs are in Appendix \ref{app:inverse_ack_properties}.
+To show that $\alpha(m, n)$ is well-defined and to facilitate its use in the construction of unbalanced superconcentrators, we require the following properties.
+Proofs are deferred to Appendix~\ref{app:inverse_ack_properties}.

 \begin{proposition} 1.
 For any $n \ge 1$,

 2. For any $n \ge 1$,

 3. For any $d \ge 1$, for all $n \ge 4$,